-There are of course many different fish which you can have in your aquarium that are fairly easy to take care of but here are 10 of our favourite options;
+There are of course many different fish that you can have in your aquarium that are fairly easy to take care of but here are 10 of our favorite options:

 Table of contents

-Our Top 10 Easiest Fish To Take Care Of List
+The Top 10 Easiest Fish To Take Care Of:

 Normal goldfish are really easy fish to take care of, and they do actually come in a variety of types. (we have covered a detailed Goldfish guide here) Some goldfish can bet bigger than others, but the tank size really does not have much to do with their maintenance.
 As long as you have the appropriate tank size, you should be just fine.
 Goldfish are easy to take care of because you can simply feed them goldfish food.

 They are also cold water fish, which means that you don’t even need a heater for their tank (though it does depend on the type).
 They can be messy eaters and they do produce a fair amount of waste, but as long as you have a decent filter and you change around 10% of the water per week, you don’t have to do much at all.
 Goldfish are resilient, they are easy to feed, and they don’t require much maintenance at all.

 Bloodfin Tetras, which are very small, like to live in groups, and are silver in color, are also very easy to take care of.
 These things are extremely resilient and aren’t affected by changes in water conditions all that much.
 They are so resilient that they can handle some temperature changes, as well as pH changes too.
 In fact, the Bloodfin Tetra can live for up to 10 years without much maintenance at all.